mrudulpatil18/tic-tac-toe/README.md

 # Tic-Tac-Toe

-Small webpage project to practe and implement modules and factory functions (JS) practically.
+Small webpage project to practice and implement modules and factory functions (JS) practically.
 Allows two players to play a single instance of classic puzzle game.
 It provides a feature to reset the board and provide a winner.